mkdoh3/mkdoh3.github.io/index.md

 * JS Assessment deadline is Wednesday, December 23rd
 * After submitting your repo, video, and blog links - book your assessment [here](https://go.oncehub.com/StructuredProgramJavascriptProjectReviews)
 * Please avoid booking an assessment with myself!
+* There is a section at the bottom of the JS Project page titled, 'What to Expect in Your Project Review'.
+Use it to focus your studying & practice!

 ### Mod 5 Week 1
 #### This week's focus: Node, Intro to React & Props